Pix13/proxmox-backup-client/README.md

 # proxmox-backup-client

-Proxmox Backup Client for Red Hat Enterprise Linux RHEL 8 and RHEL 9
+Proxmox Backup Client for Red Hat Enterprise Linux RHEL aarch64 (and clones) 7 and maybe the more recent ones but therei is a copr repo for these ones

-This will also work with Rocky Linux 8, Rocky Linux 9, AlmaLinux 8 and AlmaLinux 9.

 Users reported it works on Fedora (at least 36) too.